• Skip to main content

 • Baking.
 Baking until JUST golden will result in the perfect chewy eggless chocolate chip cookie.
 They will look unfinished and still jiggly, but just trust me and trust the process.
 They will set as they cool. that's what you want.

 • To Chill or Not to Chill.
 Chilling makes cookies soft in the center and chewy in the middle.
 When you melt your butter, chilling is recommended.
 However, I found that with softened butter and yogurt straight from the fridge, it cooks well, and I don't require chilling in my recipe.
 I have done both, but if you like to prep your cookie dough ahead of time, you are welcome to chill the dough and cook later; they still turn out amazing!
-I just recommend adding an extra minute or so to make sure they cook perfectly.
 If you notice your first batch in the oven is flat, then go ahead and refrigerate your cookie dough for 15-20 minutes.
 If refrigerating, you can prepare your baking tray with parchment paper and scoop cookie dough balls, then refrigerate the prepared tray.
 Temperatures in homes and locations vary, so this really makes a difference.

 • Parchment paper.
 I recommend using parchment paper as this prevents your cookies from browning too quickly from the bottom while baking.
 Your cookies will remain soft and gooey with parchment paper in between.